RationallyPrime/connectwise-etl/Current_Work.md

 - **Optimized Validation**: Validation integrated into the write process
 - **Simplified Path Management**: Consistent path construction for all entities

+### Final Improvements Made

+We have completed the final enhancements to the bronze_loader.py module:

+1. **Enhanced `process_entity` Function**: Updated to use the new metadata functions for better tracking in Fabric
+2. **Improved `write_validation_errors` Function**: Enhanced with proper metadata columns and Fabric path resolution
+3. **Optimized `write_to_delta` Function**: Removed duplication with metadata handling and simplified table registration
+4. **Updated Example Notebook Usage**: Provided comprehensive examples for incremental loading with date filtering

 ### Next Steps

 The implementation is now complete and ready for testing in a Microsoft Fabric environment.
 The key improvements are: